38. Asian Sesame Salad Fresh and Flavorful Recipe

 – For cucumbers, choose ones that are firm with even color.

 These ingredients and tips will ensure your Asian Sesame Salad is fresh and bursting with flavor!
-For the full recipe, check out the detailed instructions.

 Step-by-Step Instructions